Caput97/Caput97.github.io/_posts/2024-11-24-hello-word.md

 ---

 Welcome to my space on the web! 🌟
 Here I will share my journey through NLP, AI and related fields by documenting my research and achievements, and fostering meaningful conversations around curiosity and diversity.
+If you want to know more about me, go in the _About me_  section 😬
 Whether you're passionate about AI or simply curious, I hope to inspire new ideas and connections: feel free to explore and reach out! 🌈